TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    bindsocket.listen(5)

-When a client connects, you'll call :meth:`accept` on the socket to get the new socket from the other end, and use the context's :meth:`SSLContext.wrap_socket` method to create a server-side SSL socket for the connection::
+When a client connects, you'll call :meth:`accept` on the socket to get the new socket kutoka the other end, and use the context's :meth:`SSLContext.wrap_socket` method to create a server-side SSL socket for the connection::

    while True:
-       newsocket, fromaddr = bindsocket.accept()
+       newsocket, kutokaaddr = bindsocket.accept()
        connstream = context.wrap_socket(newsocket, server_side=True)
        try:
            deal_with_client(connstream)